RoosterQMonee/VR-AI/README.md

 About
 ---

-This is an actual Gorilla Tag AI, unlike the other 9-year-olds that go into lobbies playing "Creepy" music while pretending to be this super scary hacker AI named "PBBV" or "Echo"
+This is an actual Gorilla Tag AI, unlike the other 9-year-olds that go into lobbies playing "Creepy" music while pretending to be this super scary hacker AI named "PBBV" or "Echo", this isn't going to be like the other "AI's".
+He's just going to walk around and use voice commands

 Why
 ---